tableau/tabcmd/docs/tabcmd_cmd.md

 ## Options
 \-\-users
 : Add the users in the given .csv file to the specified group.
 The file should be a simple list with one user name per line.
-User names are not case sensitive.
+User names are not case-sensitive.
 The users should already be created on Tableau Online.

 : For more information, see [CSV Import File Guidelines](https://help.tableau.com/current/online/en-us/csvguidelines.htm).